39 Weeks Pregnant ─ Pregnancy Symptoms

 The Head will soon be settled into a downward position lower in the uterus.
 As your baby becomes engaged with your pelvis it can take pressure away from your ribs.

 Most babies, about 95%, don't arrive on their due date.
 Of the 95%, 25% come early and 70% come late.
-From 38 to 42 weeks is the range of time that is considered normal and safe by medical professionals.
-From this point you will have about a month or so to wait which is a long time.
+Between 38 and 42 weeks is the range of time that is considered normal and safe to deliver by medical professionals.
+From this point you may have a few weeks or so to wait which is a long time.
 Remember to keep active with light exercise which will help to lift your mood, promote restful sleep and prepare you for labor.
 Going on a short walk each day will be very beneficial and increase your stamina during labor.
-Swimming is another activity that has a befit of put very little pressure on your belly, muscles and joints.
-Also remember to get plenty of rest with regular naps each day.
+Swimming is another activity that can be very beneficial and more comfortable as it puts very little pressure on your belly, muscles and joints.
+Besides exercise remember to stay hydrated and get plenty of rest with regular naps each day.

 How will you know when labor actually begins?
 Some women have lower back pressure that gradually increases in pain.
-You water might break as the sac containing amniotic fluid pops.
+Your water might break as the sac containing amniotic fluid pops.
 If your water breaks and it is not followed by contractions you should still contact your doctor.
-You may also have a bloody show but in some cases labor will not start immediately.
-Contraction are the most obvious sign.
+You may also have a bloody show, but in some cases labor will not start immediately.
+Contractions are the most obvious sign of labor.
 These painful tightenings of your uterus will increase in intensity and become more regular.
-Once you have contractions every 5 minutes that last for 1 minute and they are extremely uncomfortable, you should plan to go to the hospital.
+Once you have contractions every 5 minutes that last for 1 minute that are extremely uncomfortable, you should plan to go to the hospital.

 Remember it is normal to be a little uneasy about your forthcoming labor, especially if it is your first.
 It is best to share your fears with your partner or family, particularly your mom, sister, or friends that have been through a child birth.
 Also, try to keep your mind busy by focusing on the planing and preparation for the new arrival.
 If you have specific concerns you can always call your doctor for advice or reassurance.